 The London Ballet Theatre LTD was started by Debbie Flevotomou and Nicola Guido, in order to form a new company for amateur adult dancers.
 It was intended as a place where adult dancers could learn interesting choreography while developing technique and artistry as professional dancers.
-We are a not for profit company, with all profits from performances going to Cancer Research UK.
+We are a not for profit company, with all profits from performances going to dance charities.
 In the company’s first year, we did a voyage of discovery.
 We have chosen a mixed programme for our first performance which presented a challenge for our dancers.

-We are pleased to announce that our winter term begin on 1st September 2019.
-Rehearsals, coaching, and training will run every Wednesday (7-8.30pm) at the Base Studios and Sundays (1.00-5.00pm) at The Place.
-Wednesdays will be reserved for Pas de Deux technique with an original neo-classical pieces set on Mozart music.Sundays will focus on Don Quixote and La Valse with corps and classical work as the main focus.
-This will lead up to a performance taking place beginning December – details to be confirmed.
+We are pleased to announce that our summer term begin on 11th January 2020.
+Rehearsals, coaching, and training will run every Wednesday (8-9.30pm) at Dancework, Saturday (4.30-6.00pm) & Sundays (1.00-5.00pm) at The Place.
+Wednesdays will be reserved for Pas de Deux technique with an original neo-classical pieces set on Mozart-Tango musics.
+Saturday will focus on Bayadere and Sundays will focus on The Dream with corps and classical work as the main focus.
+This will lead up to a performance taking place on the 27th June 2020 at Theatre Peckham

 This is a description for the Contact section.
 You can set it up in the Customizer where you can also add items for it.